 Many guests have worked with Windjammers, including Ted Follows, Bobby Herriot, The Irvine Sisters, Dinah Christie, Scott Attridge, Beverly Gail, Peter Appleyard, Scott Poll, Carol Welsman, Heather Bambrick, Rick Wilkins, Eleanor McCain, Phil Nimmons, The Essentials, and many others.
 The group received strong support for many years from host Gabriella Currie-Ziegler and visuals specialist, Dr. David Brown

 The support and dedication of its 40+ talented, versatile and generous musicians who volunteer their time is the heart of Windjammers’ continuing success.
-Harry Currie is the Artistic Director and Conductor, but the organization is well handled by the executive, currently: Manager Catherine Masi, Librarian Richard Watson, Host Gabriella Currie-Ziegler, Visuals Dr. David Brown, and web technicians Peter Revie and Steve Hagedorn.
+The organization is well handled by the executive, currently: Manager Catherine Masi, Librarian Richard Watson, Host Gabriella Currie-Ziegler, Visuals Dr. David Brown, and web technicians Peter Revie and Steve Hagedorn.

 “Without music, life would be a mistake.”If Windjammers had a motto, it would probably be this quote by Friedrich Nietzzsche